Using A Bridging Loan To Fix A Business Cash Flow Problem

 - A surplus of stock

-If you have cash flow issues with your business, which needs resolving quickly, you may want to explore your bridging loan options.
+If you have cash flow issues with your business or you need more working capital in order to expand, you may want to explore your bridging loan options.

 Business bridging loan